mohamadreza4013/college/README.md

-an attendence device with additional sensors such as tempreature and ultrasonic with atmel studio and proteus,,, knn model for classification with frequency peak of signals,,, k-means for clustering hand writed numbers,,, a cnn model  achieving over 92% accuracy on tabular forest cover type classification and MLPachieving over 84% accuracy on tabular forest cover type classification
+an attendence device with additional sensors such as tempreature and ultrasonic with atmel studio and proteus,,, knn model for classification with frequency peak of signals,,, k-means for clustering hand writed numbers,,, a cnn model  achieving over 92% accuracy on tabular forest cover type classification and MLP achieving over 84% accuracy on tabular forest cover type classification